 Marion Public Library: Teens ages 13 and up can volunteer at our library!
 Stop by the front Circulation Desk to pick up an application or fill out a volunteer form online.
-We are happy to sign any forms you need for volunteer credit; however, we cannot always guarantee we will have as many hours as you request.
+We are happy to sign any forms you need for volunteer credit.

 Questions?
-Contact Sandy Ransier (Volunteer Liason) or Rachel Pollari (Teen Library Assistant):
+Contact Norah Hammond (Volunteer Liason) or Rachel Pollari (Teen Library Assistant):